Skip to main content

 Before Your Appointment

-Start by visiting the Office of the Public Guardian Online (OPGO) for the digital certification process here.
+1. Visit the Office of the Public Guardian Online (OPGO) at opg-eservice.msf.gov.sg for the digital certification process.

-If you’re unable to apply online, physical forms can be accessed here.
+2. If you're unable to apply online, physical forms can be accessed from the Office of the Public Guardian website.

-**Note: Please complete your LPA application online via Singpass before your visit.
-This helps reduce processing time and ensures a seamless experience at Alami Clinic.
+Note: Please complete your LPA application online via Singpass before your visit.
+This helps reduce processing time and ensures a seamless experience.

 Accredited Expertise